hanoirocker/ticketing_management/services/auth/README.md

 ### Errors structure:

-This structure is basically an `errors object` with a list of different objects, each one of them having a message and a field that relates the message with the property that was validated.
+This structure is defined as an object that wrapps the 'errors' list.
+This last is a list of different objects and for each one of them we define a message and a field that relates the message with the property that was validated.

 <img src="./assets/auth_errors_structure.png" alt="Auth Errors Structure" width="80%">